Zaisuki/PHubFinalProj/README.md

 ## Project Description

-Developed exclusively for PHINMA-UPang, Phinma Hub (PHub) is an interactive educational and communication tool.
+Developed exclusively for PHINMA-UPang, PHINMA Hub (PHub) is an interactive educational and communication tool.
 It empowers instructors to assign homework, post announcements, and grade student submissions efficiently.

 ## Target Users